 The European Union has defined a list of 26 allergenic substances

-(this does not mean that everyone will have a reaction).
+(this does not mean that everyone will react).

 You can download it HERE